Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: PE Architecture Design

-PE architecture consists of function units (typically MAC units), local memory (large register files or SRAMs), and local control (instruction memory or finite state machine) \cite{chen2016eyerissdataflow, lu2017flexflow, zhang2016cambricon}.
-Fig. \ref{fig::PE-pipeline} shows an overview of the PE pipeline stages for processing sparse and value-approximated tensors.
-Depending upon PE's interface, it either gets data from the interconnect network (typical design), or directly accesses shared on-chip memory (often), or accesses off-chip memory via DMA transfer.
-At every cycle or few, a PE processes an instruction or events based on the current state \cite{lu2017flexflow, yin2017thinker, yuan2019sticker}, fetches data from the local memory (or the interconnect), processes tensor elements via function unit, stores the intermediate result into the local memory, or writes the data back (to lower memory or the interconnect).
-Typically, significant fraction of the tensor data in PE's local memory is temporally reused at least a few times \cite{parashar2017scnn, chen2019eyeriss, zhang2019snap}.
-Such temporal data reuse notably reduces the accesses to memory hierarchy, improving energy efficiency significantly.
-Application-specific PE designs may also exhibit additional function units for supporting other arithmetic or logical operations, or even customized functionality e.g., ReLU or sigmoid computations \cite{parashar2017scnn, han2017ese}.
+PE architecture consists of functional units, local memory (RFs or SRAMs), and local control (instruction buffer or finite state machine).
+Fig. \ref{fig::PE-pipeline} shows pipeline stages for processing sparse and value-approximated tensors.
+Depending upon PE's interface, it either gets data from the interconnect (typical) or directly accesses off-chip memory via DMA transfer.
+At every cycle or few, a PE (a) processes an instruction or events based on its state \cite{lu2017flexflow, yin2017thinker, yuan2019sticker}, (b) fetches data from local memory or interconnect, (c) computes tensor elements via functional unit, and (d) writes the intermediate result to local memory or interconnect.
+PEs may contain \emph{special-function} modules (e.g., for ReLU or sigmoid computations \cite{parashar2017scnn, han2017ese}).